-Contractors and freelancers provide professional advice and services to a wide variety of clients and as such they may well be liable for any mistakes or errors they may make in the course of their duties.
+Contractors and consultants provide professional advice and services to clients and as such, might well be liable for any mistakes or errors they may make in the course of their duties.

-As a result, many contractors take out insurance cover just in case something goes wrong.
-In some cases, clients will insist that a contractor is covered by a professional indemnity policy before hiring.
+As a result, contractors should take out insurance cover just in case something goes wrong.
+In many cases, clients will insist that a contractor is covered by a professional indemnity policy before hiring them.

 Contractor insurance quotes are very competitive these days – you can get an instant online quote for a variety of policies with a wide range of business insurance providers.